 Doing a book study together will encourage students to talk about the books that they read.
 They may have a read a great book and recommend to their friends or they may even talk about a book that was not that fun for them.
 Reading a book with the intention of reviewing it may even give a little nudge on your students to pay closer attention.

-Other things you can do when studying a book together is getting your students to write a friendly letter to the author, illustrator, or to one of the characters.
+Another thing you can do when using a book report template printable is get your students to write a friendly letter to the author, illustrator, or to one of the characters.
 Here’s a link to free letter templates you can use.
-You could do something fun like dressing up as one of the characters or select a day or week where your kids can dress up as characters in a book!
+An easy way you can make it fun is by dressing up as one of the characters or select a day or week where your kids can dress up as characters in a book.
+This is always my favorite part of using a book report template printable with the class!
 If you have any other fun ideas to share, please share them in the comments below! 🙂